xCoderSai/xCoderSai/README.md

 ## Hey there! ✨

+**Some services I offer:**

+- Art (Logos, themed, CD/DVD Covers, Character Concepts) **Contact me for Pricing**

+- **OSINT** Investigations, my pricing starts off at USD$50 and goes up depending on how in-depth we want to go with this. **If you're using this information to harm, I may either raise my prices or cancel this completely.**

+- Websites: $50/page or $350+ per website.

-I'm xCoderSai, also known as Catherine De Mesa (╯°□°）╯︵ ┻━┻.
+I'm *xCoderSai*, also known as *Catherine De Mesa* (╯°□°）╯︵ ┻━┻.
 A few of my roles include:

 - Student TA @ Microsoft TEALS, InternHacks / Buzzer / ColorStack mentee

 - previous moderator over at STEM Network Discord Server, previously @ Trill Project, etc

-- Additionally, I help moderate /r/GirlsWhoCode and their Discord server!
+- Additionally, I help moderate **/r/GirlsWhoCode** and their Discord server!

  All of my repositories are open for the public for full transparency.